iifl-logo

 100

-Banking operations.
-With due consideration of the possible uncertainties arising out of the flow of development orders, exposure to raw material price fluctuations and inconsistent import delivery commitments by approved sources abroad, fluctuation volatility is monitored and addressed well in all our contracts.
-The Company strives its best to maintain a sustainable EBITDA margin of around 25%. iv.
-OUTLOOK
+HEBs EBITDA margins have improved substantially over the last five years, as a result of change in the product mix, better absorption of fixed costs and improved Banking operations.
+With due consideration of the possible uncertainties arising out of the flow of development orders, exposure to raw material price fluctuations and inconsistent import delivery commitments by approved sources abroad and silver price volatility all the possible fluctuations and cost factors are monitored and addressed well in all our contracts.
+The Company strives its best to maintain a sustainable EBITDA margin of around 25%.

 The company is currently working on to expand its product range to include Fuel cells and Flow Battery mainly Vanadium Redox Flow Battery (VRFB), which will be used respectively in Power Generation using Hydrogen and Bulk energy storage applications.
 The Company will be focusing more on value added products including Battery/ Power Pack System Integration which would help the Company occupy a strong position in both Defence related and other non-Defence based markets in India.